So, you want to become a proofreader? Well, good news! You can, and there are plenty of options for you.

 I Prefer Working for Myself

 So, you’ve got a solopreneur spirit and want to launch your own proofreading business?
 That’s great!
-The perfect place for you is Proofread Anywhere.
+There are a few options for you:

 Is there Anything Else I Should Know?

 I think that about covers it.
 But if you’d like to do some more digging, you can’t go wrong with an ebook or two.
 If you don’t already have the free Kindle App, download it so you can start reading a number of helpful proofreading titles on all your favorite devices.
 Then sign up for a free trial of Kindle Unlimited so you can read in-depth ebooks like:

 - How to Start a Successful Proofreading Business